 In 2004, John Stanton’s close Australian friend Professor Howard Morphy is invited to visit Colgate University in Upper New York State by the Director of Colgate’s Picker Gallery.
 The Gallery set aside some Aboriginal artefacts for him to look at.
-When Howard arrives, the Gallery Curator, Diane Baker, mentions that they have a box labeled Australian art, but she has never opened it.
+When Howard arrives, the Gallery Curator, Diane Butler, mentions that they have a box labeled Australian art, but she has never opened it.

 When they open the box, Howard immediately recognises a beautiful Revel Cooper drawing sitting on the top.
 Underneath are a large collection of Carrolup drawings.
 Howard is possibly the only other anthropologist to be in a position to recognise these works for what they are.
 He calls John Stanton, who is stunned to hear that Mrs Rutter’s collection is no longer ‘lost’.

 John Stanton travels to Colgate University with Noongar men Athol Farmer and Ezzard Flowers in April 2005.
 The three men ask that they be allowed some time in the room alone with the artworks.
 It is extraordinarily emotional for them to hold the artworks, thinking about boodja, thinking about the children who had made them, and thinking of what these iconic objects now represent to the Noongar community today.
 They cry for some time, making sure their tears do not fall not on the art.